IgniteUI/igniteui-docfx/en/components/navdrawer.md

 ### Dependencies

 >[!NOTE]
->This component requires [`HammerModule`](https://angular.io/api/platform-browser/HammerModule) to be imported in the root module of the application in order for touch interactions to work as expected..
+>This component requires [`HammerModule`](https://angular.io/api/platform-browser/HammerModule) to be imported in the root module of the application for touch interactions to work as expected.

 To start with all necessary dependencies you can use the `IgxNavigationDrawerModule` and import it in your application from 'igniteui-angular/navigation-drawer';
 ```ts